By Fathalla Ramadan

 “I spent hours configuring OSPF… and forgot to save.
 Now it’s gone.”

-What if your lab backed itself up every night—automatically?
+What if your automate home lab backup devices backed itself up every night—automatically?

 In this guide, you’ll set up a simple, reliable backup system using Python and Netmiko that: